MaxGilbreath/blog/about.md

 title: About
 permalink: /about/
 ---
 Hello!
-My name is Maxwell Gilbreath, and I am a CSCI Undergrad at Hendrix.
-This blog will primarily be for my 340 Database and Websystems class to begin with, but I will contiue to update it with projects/pertinenate information after the class has concluded.
+My name is Maxwell Gilbreath, and I am a Computer Science Undergrad at Hendrix.
+This blog will primarily be for my Database and Websystems class to begin with, but I will continue to update it with projects/pertinent information after the class has concluded.

 I'm using the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)